 DOWNS: A couple of the same issues that plague the previous Lego games are present in Lego Batman.
 Sometimes the environmental models don't show depth very well, so it can be easy to jump from a platform and miss the next one entirely.
 Goals or solutions to puzzles can be obscure at times, which can lead to frustration, especially for younger players.
 These are minor gripes, but nuisances nonetheless.

-BUY, BUY, BUY!
+RECOMMENDATION: BUY, BUY, BUY!
 Okay, I'll settle down, but seriously, if you liked the other Lego titles at all, pick this one up.
 If you've got kids and you are looking for a fun way to play along with them, Lego Batman is the solution.
 If you're a freak, like me, you'd better not still be reading, but on your way to buy Lego Batman today.